-Call for Papers
+Call For Papers

 Journal of Applied Research on Children: Informing Policy for Children at Risk (JARC)

 Robert Sanborn (CHILDREN AT RISK)

-The Journal of Applied Research on Children is an online only journal, and the submission and peer review process are completed entirely online.
-Authors are encouraged to take advantage of the online format of the journal by including videos, interactive charts or links to online resources.
+The Journal of Applied Research on Children is available online in an open-access format (jarc.childrenatrisk.org) and is indexed in CINAHL and SocINDEX, making it available to child advocates, researchers, practitioners, and policymakers across America.
+The journal is also being reviewed for inclusion in PubMed.
+Since its launch, journal articles have been downloaded over 121,000 times.
+The submission and peer review process are completed entirely online.
+Authors are encouraged to take advantage of the journal's online format by including videos, interactive charts, or links to online resources.